bus driving on the road

 Our team of experienced attorneys will meet with bus accident victims at a convenient location and thoroughly investigate the accident to determine who is at fault.
 We will fight to compensate the accident victim and hold the responsible party accountable.

-Call the attorneys at Karp Steiger at (216) 242-1171 if you or a loved one were injured in a bus accident.
-Our legal team can also help you legally with Car Accidents, Truck Accidents, Dog Bites and Animal Attacks, Slip and Fall, Nursing Home Abuse, and Sex Abuse.
-Let us help achieve the justice and compensation you deserve.
+Call the attorneys at Karp Steiger, at 216-696-3515 if you or a loved one were injured in a bus accident.
+Our legal team can also help you legally with car accidentstruck accidentsdog bites and animal attacksslips and fallsnursing home abuse, and sex abuse.
+Let us help you achieve the justice and compensation you deserve.